 Section 21E of the Securities Exchange Act of 1934.
 All statements contained or incorporated by reference in this prospectus, other than statements of historical fact, are "forward-looking statements".
 For example, statements relating to our beliefs, expectations, plans and projections are forward-looking statements, as are statements that specified actions or circumstances will continue or change.
-In some cases, forward-looking statements can be identified by the inclusion of words such as "believe," "expect," "plan," "anticipate," "estimate" and similar words.
-Our actual results could differ materially from those projected or assumed in our forward-looking statements, because forward-looking statements by their nature are subject to risks and uncertainties.
+In some cases, forward-looking statements could differ materially from those projected or assumed in our forward-looking statements, because forward-looking statements by their nature are subject to risks and uncertainties.
 Factors that could contribute to these differences or prove our forward-looking statements, by hindsight, to be overly optimistic as unachievable, include the factors described in this section.
 Other factors, including factors which we do not now consider material, also might contribute to the differences between our forward-looking statements and our actual results.
 We assume no obligation to update any forward-looking statement or the reasons why our actual results might differ.